-In A Hot Labor Market, Some Employees Are 'Ghosting' On Bad Bosses
+In A Hot Labor Market, Some Employees Are 'Ghosting' Bad Bosses

 "I was in a dark office with both of these large, intimidating men anticipating my answer," Lydia says.
 "I croaked a 'sure,' and they told me when to start and where to meet them.
 I almost ran out, knowing that I wasn't going back."

 And Lydia never did.
-She was able to get a different job where she felt safer, and never mentioned the brief experience to other employers.
+She was able to get a different job where she felt safer, and she never mentioned the brief experience to other employers.

 Anaya, the recruiter, says that if an applicant who disappeared reapplies to her firm, she remembers who has ghosted.
 "And that doesn't look good," she says.